 Will my personal information be transferred abroad?

-We have explained above how your personal information may be shared outside of the Company and Group.
-As part of this, including for instance where we work with service providers, your personal information may be transferred to countries outside the European Economic Area which don’t have equivalent standards of protection under their legislation and on these occasions we take other steps to protect the data as required under applicable data protection laws.
+We have explained above how your personal information may be shared outside of the Company and the Group.
+As part of this, including for instance where we work with service providers, your personal information may be transferred to countries outside the European Economic Area which don’t have equivalent standards of protection under their legislation and on these occasions we take other steps to protect the data as required under DP Law.

 Managing your marketing preferences

-Please note that marketing communications are not the same as “information only” communications and that consents are not usually required in order for us to communicate with you about the services you have enquired about or have signed up to obtain through the Sites, using contact details you have provided for this purpose.
+Please note that marketing communications are not the same as “information only” communications and that consents are not usually required in order for us to communicate with you about the products or services you have enquired about or have signed up to obtain, using contact details you have provided for this purpose.

 Your rights to access your personal information

-You have a number of rights in respect of your personal information under applicable data protection law.
+You have a number of other rights in respect of your personal information under applicable DP Law.
 These include the right to access or obtain copies of your personal information and to have inaccurate information about you corrected.
-To exercise these rights you would need to write to our Customer Contact Team at Hitachi Personal Finance, 2 Apex View, Leeds, LS11 9BH and enclose a cheque for the statutory fee of £10.

 Keeping you informed

-We will keep your details on record until we have completely dealt with your request, enquiry or application and then for a reasonable period afterwards, in accordance with data protection and other applicable legislation.
+We will keep your details on record until we have completely dealt with your request, enquiry or application and then for a reasonable period afterwards, in accordance with DP Law and other applicable legislation and regulation.

-The Company may keep your details on record for as long as is necessary for the purposes set out above and will then endeavour to delete your details in accordance with data protection and other applicable legislation.
+The Company may keep your details on record for as long as is necessary for the purposes set out above and will then delete your details in accordance with DP Law and other applicable legislation and regulation.

-We keep this Policy under regular review.
-We may change this Policy from time to time by updating this page in order to reflect changes in the law and/or our privacy practices.
-The date at the top of this Policy will be updated accordingly and we encourage you to check this from time to time for any updates or changes.
+We keep this Notice under regular review.
+We may change this Notice from time to time by updating this page in order to reflect changes in the law and/or our privacy practices.
+The date at the top of this Notice will be updated accordingly and we encourage you to check this from time to time for any updates or changes.
 Where you have provided us with your email address, we may also contact you to let you know that we have updated the Notice.
 We may also take that opportunity to ask you if you would like to update your marketing preferences.

-This Policy only extends to the sites and does not, therefore, extend to your use of, provision of data to and collection of data on any website not connected to us to which you may link to by using the hypertext links within this website.
+This Notice does not extend to your use of, provision of data to and collection of data on any website not connected to us to which you may link to by using the hypertext links within our websites.